I have a confession to make - I am very happy and very content with my life. I wake most mornings feeling like I am the luckiest person in the world.

 Colleagues I'd had little interaction with, other than from a work perspective invited me for coffee, took me out for lunch, even bought me gifts because they said I'd made a real impact on them.
 Yet in my mind I hardly had anything to do with them.

-Then people outside the company heard I was leaving and soon I was being offered work for other people as a consultant in my current field, even though in my head I was leaving this career path for good, but I thought I can give it ago and see what happens.
+Then people outside the company heard I was leaving and soon I was being offered work for other people as a consultant in my current field of packaging specialist, even though in my head I was leaving this career path for good, but I thought I can give it ago and see what happens.

 When I left I was amazed at the messages and gifts I received.
 I had felt so alone in this job, but so many people genuinely were going to miss me and felt I'd impacted their lives in a good way.